Service Strategy for Automotive Customer Experience

 The majority of Canadians own their own vehicles, with Statistics Canada reporting that 26.3 million road motor vehicles were registered nationwide in 2022.
 To support this large population of drivers, no-appointment auto repair shops are widespread across both Canada and the United States, offering convenient, on-demand maintenance.
 Brands such as Jiffy Lube, Car Hub, Mr. Lube, Midas, and many others cater to vehicle owners who need quick, walk-in services without the friction of scheduling appointments.

-To accommodate the project’s tight timeline and to confirm my suspicions that there was room for improvement, I conducted qualitative user research by reviewing online customer feedback for auto repair shops across the country.
+To confirm my suspicions that there was room for improvement, I conducted qualitative user research by reviewing online customer feedback for auto repair shops across the country.
 Across these reviews, the most frequently mentioned theme was “upsell,” often framed negatively.
 While some customers explicitly praised locations for having “no pushy sales tactics,” many others expressed distrust, sharing stories of friends or family members feeling taken advantage of.

 Key Insights